 There's no shortage of applicants.
 Finding people to fill the job is easy; finding the right person is hard.
 Modern hiring practices are missing something.
 Something that doesn't just bring more people to the table; it brings better people to the table.

 Accurately measuring the quality of the candidate means creating a new type of hiring process.
-A process designed to attract the best, not just weed out the week from a mediocre pool.
+A process designed to attract the best, not just weed out the weak from a mediocre pool.

 Here are nine ways you can improve on your hiring process, to attract the best candidates and avoid making a hiring decision you'll regret.